-According to Integrative and Functional Medicine Dietitian Karen Graham, raw honey consists of about 40 percent fructose and 30 percent glucose.
+According to Integrative and Functional Medicine Dietitian Karen Graham, raw honey consists of about 40% fructose and 30% glucose.
 The remaining ingredients include water, pollen, and minerals such as magnesium and potassium.
 Honey packs a sweet punch as a natural antifungal and antibacterial, inhibiting the growth of fungi, bacteria, protozoa, and viruses.

 Graham advises that, according to Ayurvedic medicine, honey should never be cooked since the heat creates unwanted particles that adhere to the lining of the digestive tract, creating toxins known as “ama,” the root cause of many illnesses.
 “You can put raw honey in warm tea or warm water but never in hot liquids and never cook it,” she says.
 Graham also suggests shopping for raw honey that is dark in color; like maple syrup, research shows, the darker the color, the higher the antioxidants.